kimmobrunfeldt/git-hours/README.md

 ## How it works

 The algorithm for estimating hours is quite simple.
+For each author in the commit history, do the following:

 <br><br>